brt9029/brt9029/README.md

 - 👋 Hi, I’m Bryant
 - 👀 I’m a Full Stack Developer
 - 👀 Always looking to learn more about development in general.
-- 🌱 Current experience: HTML, CSS, JavaScript, MERN Stack, and C#
+- 🌱 Current experience in the following languages: HTML, CSS, JavaScript, MERN Stack, and C#
 - 📫 How to reach me: brt9029@gmail.com

 <!---